Sri Lanka court allows candidate to keep citizenship

-COLOMBO, Sri Lanka (AP) — A Sri Lankan court on Friday dismissed a case seeking the cancellation of the citizenship of presidential hopeful Gotabaya Rajapaksa, clearing the way for him to register as a candidate in the November election.
+COLOMBO, Sri Lanka (AP) — A Sri Lankan court on Friday dismissed a case seeking the cancellation of the citizenship of presidential hopeful Gotabaya Rajapaksa, clearing the way for him to register as a candidate.

-Two civil activists had asked the Court of Appeal to withdraw Rajapaksa’s citizenship, saying he renounced it in 2003 to become a U.S citizen and regained it two years later in an irregular manner.
+Two anti-Rajapaksa activists had asked the Court of Appeal to withdraw Gotabaya’s citizenship, saying he renounced it in 2003 to become a U.S citizen and regained it two years later in an irregular manner.

 The three-judge panel unanimously rejected the case, saying it had no merit.